State, county crews begin preparation for Calvin

 He said all equipment is topped off and people are ready to come in during emergency situations.

-He said the state works with the Coast Guard to make sure flow ways are clear to nothing is impacted cargo-wise to the state’s ports.
+He said the state works with the United States Coast Guard to make sure flow ways are clear to nothing is impacted cargo-wise to the state’s ports.

-The National Hurricane Center is forecasting life-threatening surf and rip currents for portions of the state.
-Surf forecasters are calling for 10-15 foot faces for several east-facing shores; with potentially impactful waves for the areas of Hana and Kaaawa.
+NHC is forecasting life-threatening surf and rip currents for portions of the state.
+Surf forecasters are calling for 10 to 15 foot faces for several east-facing shores; with potentially impactful waves for the areas of Hana and Kaaawa.

 “In areas where we have storm surges onto the road, we clear the debris whether vegetation or concrete barriers to ensure there’s nothing that is going to impact drivers in that area,” Sniffen said.
 “Plus, we have our crews ready to ensure we can shut those roads down if flooding occurs during those storms.”